 Chlorella and spirulina -- Cholesterol-lowerers?

-Chlorella, a source of carotenoids such as lutein, zeaxanthin and beta-carotene, and an ingredient in some greens and whole foods powders and pills, was shown in one clinical study to significantly lower triglycerides and total cholesterol levels in men and women with mild hypercholesterolemia (Ryu, Nutr J 2014).
-In the study, 5 grams of chlorella taken daily (4 tablets each containing 416 mg of chlorella powder -- taken with water immediately after each meal) for 4 weeks significantly reduced triglyceride levels (by 10.3%), very low density lipoprotein (VLDL) (11%) and total cholesterol (1.6%).
+Chlorella, a source of carotenoids such as lutein, zeaxanthin and beta-carotene, and an ingredient in some greens and whole food powders and pills, was shown in one clinical study to significantly lower triglycerides and total cholesterol levels in men and women with mild hypercholesterolemia (Ryu, Nutr J 2014).
+In the study, 5 grams of chlorella taken daily (4 tablets each containing 416 mg of chlorella powder -- taken with water immediately after each meal) for 4 weeks significantly reduced triglyceride levels (by 10.3%), very low-density lipoprotein (VLDL) (11%) and total cholesterol (1.6%).
 (Several products in this review provide chlorella, although most don't list the actual amount, as chlorella is just one ingredient in a proprietary blend.
-Only one product listed the amount of chlorella per serving: Greens+ claims 400 mg of chlorella per scoop.)
+Only one product listed the amount of chlorella per serving: Vibrant Health Green Vibrance claims 1 gram of chlorella per 11.83-gram scoop.)
 (Also see Concerns and Cautions for chlorella).